Don't Walk the Line: Boundary Guidance for Filtered Generation: Experiments

-Our training dataset consists of 7,880 prompts constructed from three complementary sources to ensure comprehensive coverage of safe, unsafe, and adversarial scenarios.
+Our training dataset consists of 7,880 prompts constructed from three complementary sources to ensure coverage of safe, unsafe, and adversarial scenarios.
 We use a sample of 4,000 prompts from a jailbreak dataset compiled by \citet{ball2024understanding}, which is a collection of different jailbreak types (see \citealp{wei2023jailbroken}, \citealp{zou2023universal}, \citealp{andriushchenko2024jailbreaking}).
-We add 3,000 training examples from the Alpaca dataset \cite{alpaca}, which provides diverse, instruction-following prompts covering various domains and task types.
+We add 3,000 training examples from the Alpaca dataset \citep{alpaca}, which provides diverse, instruction-following prompts covering various domains and task types.
 These samples serve as positive examples of appropriate AI interactions that should not be refused.
 Finally, we include 880 training examples from the HarmfulQA dataset \citep{bhardwaj2023redteaming}, which contains questions designed to elicit harmful responses.
+As an ablation we also add long-context prompts to the training mix, which we discuss in more detail in Section \ref{sec:long_context}.

-We pre-process all data using the respective model tokenizers with chat templates, ensuring consistent formatting across different model architectures.
-During training, we perform rollouts with a maximum sequence length of 96 tokens, terminating generation when the model produces an end-of-sequence token or reaches this maximum length limit.
+We use chat templates and perform rollouts with a maximum sequence length of 96 tokens, terminating generation when the model produces an end-of-sequence token or reaches this maximum length limit.